Genbox/FastEnum/README.md

 PrintArray("Underlying values:", Enums.Color.GetUnderlyingValues());
 ```

-PrintArray simply iterates an array and list the values on separate lines.
+`PrintArray` simply iterates an array and lists the values on separate lines.

 Output: